What IS that building on Mt. Umunhum?

 Who owns the Tower?

-How much money is required to save the Tower?
+How much money is required to preserve the Tower?

 What are the Conservancy’s plans for the Tower?

-Our first goal is to preserve the Tower in a sealed state.
-Repairs to the exterior of the Tower will be made; cracks and other damage to the exterior of the building will be fixed.
-The building will be painted.
+Our goal is to preserve the Tower in a sealed state.
+Repairs to the exterior of the Tower need to be made; cracks and other damage to the exterior of the building need to be fixed.
+The building must be painted.
 Once these repairs are accomplished, the building will be preserved in a sealed state; there will be no access to the interior.

-Why not make the Tower into a museum now?
+Why not make the Tower into a museum?

-The Tower’s owner, MROSD, is not willing to entertain the concept of opening the Tower now.
+The Tower’s owner, MidPen, is not willing to entertain the concept of opening the Tower to the public.

-What about the rest of the Almaden Air Force Station?
+What happened to the rest of the Almaden Air Force Station?